eligolfer91/endamat_chess/README.md

 # Getting started
 **Use in external GUI:** In the exe-folder you find the .exe file which you can use to install the engine in an external GUI.
 You can find all communication and logic in the uci.py file.

-**Use in own GUI:** To use the own GUI you need to download and install the module Pygame.
+**Use in own GUI:** To use the own GUI you need to (pip) install the following modules:

+- pygame
+- pyperclip
+- numpy

 The program should be independent of OS, but please let me know if any issues arise if you run it in any other OS than Windows.

 # Own GUI
 Playing Endamat Chess in its own GUI is very simple.
 You can run the command "python gui_main.py" in the terminal from the gui folder.
 Or you can open up gui_main.py in your favorite IDE and play from there.